Amsterdam-Internships/City-GAN/README.md

     ```bash
     pip install -r requirements.txt
     ```
+3) Download the datasets: The CLEVR dataset that is used is different from the [original](https://cs.stanford.edu/people/jcjohns/clevr/) as random colored backgrounds are added.
+This custom dataset can be generated the [blender_gen.sh](./jobscripts/blender_gen.sh) jobscript, that uses [Blender](https://docs.blender.org/api/current/index.html).
+Specific instructions can be found in [this](./jobscripts/README.md) README.
+The ROOM dataset can be downloaded as TFRecord file from [here](https://console.cloud.google.com/storage/browser/multi-object-datasets/objects_room) (1M images, 7GB).
+The [tf_convert.sh](./jobscripts/tf_convert.sh) script can convert this TFRecord format to jpg images that can be used by the model.

-3) Create a ./datasets directory with following structure:
+5) Create a ./datasets directory with following structure:
 ```
     └── datasets
         ├── CLEVR